-Financial assets and financial liabilities are offset and the net amount presented in the statement of balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realize the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount presented in the statement of balance sheet when, and only when, the Group currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realize the asset and settle the liability simultaneously.

-(g) Inventories
+(h) Inventories

-Inventories are measured at the lower of cost and net realizable value.
-The cost of inventories is calculated using the weighted average method based on individual item, except the inventories with identical categories.
+Inventories are measured at the lower of cost or net realizable value.
+The cost of Inventories is calculated using the weighted average method based on individual item, except the inventories with identical categories.

-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business, less the selling expenses.

-(h) Investment in associates
+(i) Investment in associates

-Associates are those entities in which the Company has significant influence, but not control or joint control, over their financial and operating policies.
+Associates are those entities in which the Group has significant influence, but not control or joint control, over their financial and operating policies.